techc0w/100daysofhacking/December2022.md

 # Day 21 (December 16)

-Day 16 task from the Advent of Cyber event from TryHackMe focused on another Purple Team topic, which was
+Day 16 task from the Advent of Cyber event from TryHackMe focused on another Purple Team topic, which was on SQL injections.
+I love using SQL, so this was a great way to get more exposure related to how it works.
+Still rusty on PHP, but this was a good refresher.

+# Day 22 (December 17)

+Day 17 task from the Advent of Cyber event from TryHackMe focused on another Purple Team topic which was input validation, HTML5 and Regex.
+I have to admit, I'm not familiar with Regex in terms of application.
+It took a while for me to grasp the concept, but I maange to complete the task after rereading the instructions.

+# Day 23 (December 18)

+Day 18 task from the Advent of Cyber event from TryHackMe focused on how to use Sigma and understanding Sigma rules.
+To be honest, this was not my favorite task to do as it was hard to understand the task.
+Even after watching the video, I was a bit lost.